-Nokia Asha 210 official with physical keyboard and dedicated WhatsApp buttonAlex Wagner - Deputy Managing Editor, News Desk
+Nokia Asha 210 official with physical keyboard and dedicated WhatsApp buttonAlex Wagner - Editorial Director of News and Content

 Following the arrival of phones with dedicated BBM and Facebook buttons, Nokia this morning introduced us to its new handset with a special social network key of its own.
 That device right up there is the Asha 210, the "something new" phone with a physical hardware keyboard that Nokia teased earlier this week.